Israeli strikes kill 38 people in Gaza's Khan Younis and 3 journalists in southern Lebanon

 The deaths reported by Gaza health officials were the latest in the southern Gaza city of Khan Younis, where people have in recent days lined up for bread outside the city's only bakery in operation.
 They come a day after United States Secretary of State Antony Blinken said that Israel had accomplished its objective of "effectively dismantling" Hamas and implored both sides to revive negotiations.

-Also on Friday, an Israeli airstrike on a compound housing journalists in southeast Lebanon killed three media staffers.
+Also on Friday, an Israeli airstrike on guesthouses where journalists were staying in southeast Lebanon killed three media staffers.
 Outside of now-collapsed buildings rented by various media outlets, cars marked “PRESS" lay covered in dust and rubble after the strike, Associated Press photos showed.

 The Israeli army did not issue a warning prior to the strike.
 Representatives of the news networks and Lebanese politicians accused Israel of war crimes and intentionally targeting journalists.